-Christmas week 2017, major typhoon Vinta devastated close to 10 million people in the southern Philippines.
-Some of these area areas were heavily damaged in 2013 by Super Typhoon Haiyan.
+In September 2018, major typhoon Mangkhut delivered destruction to the northern Philippines causing 105,000 homeless.
+These areas were heavily damaged in 2013 by Super Typhoon Haiyan and in 2017 Typhoon Vinta.
 Asia America Initiative with our local partners are conducting long-term emergency relief and providing food and water to thousands of affected families.
-We also provide shelter materials, hygiene supplies, medicines and other post-trauma services to a target of 30,000 persons, mostly children and the elderly
+We also provide shelter materials, hygiene supplies, medicines and other post-trauma services.

 We will provide low-cost pour-flush toilets for Typhoon Haiyan survivors in Tacloban City.
 The City is totally wiped-out with 95% of the structures flattened to the ground.
 Safe sanitation is one of the urgent needs but this will be overlooked by international aid since the concentration of the support will be on food, shelter, medicines, communications and to bury the dead.
 We are experts in sanitation work having supported Typhoon Washi survivors in Cagayan de Oro and Iligan Cities in 2011.